bvl2016/bvl2016/README.md

 ### Hi there 👋

-I am Baovola from Madagascar! 👀 I’m interested in geospatial technologies! <br>
+I am Baovola from Madagascar!

+👀 I’m interested in geospatial technologies. <br>

-I really enjoy learning principles and tools related to GIS.
+:computer: I really enjoy learning principles and tools related to GIS.  <br>

+:dancers: I’m looking to collaborate on open source.  <br>